angxmc/PS-tetris-game/README.md

 ### Now we finalize the program
 - we will need to have the program randomly generate different shape and drop automatically
-- we used the method incorporated in HS already: setInterval(), and let it run the *move* function on a set interval of a short amount of time, 600ms. and let it drop on a straight line down the y asix. so one step at a time
+- we used the method incorporated in HS already: setInterval(), and let it run the *move* function on a set interval of a short amount of time, 600ms. and let it drop on a straight line down the y-axis. so one step at a time

 ### Time to indicate when the game is over
 - automatic generation of shapes should be stopped when it reaches the top

+## buttons
+- there are two button, but there functions to go through
+- the start/pause button
+  - when the button is clicked, it should check if the blocks are moving, if they are, stop the movement, if it is already stopped, then continue the move
+- the NEW GAME button, it should clear out all the grids and start a new around of blocks
+  - there should be a function to go through all the rows and grids, and clear out all the values and data if any grids returns any data.
+  - then it should automatically drops down shapes after clearing all the shapes.